Adam Ripplinger Adam Ripplinger

 “You were magnificent, what an honor,” he said proudly.

-Back in the dressing room, still catching her breath from the experience, catching her reflection in the mirror, she realized she loved the way she looked naked, she loved the woman she had become over so many years and experiences.
+Back in the dressing room, still catching her breath from the experience, catching her reflection in the mirror, she realized she loved the way she looked naked and for a few moments just admired each part of her in a way she wished she always had.
+She loved the woman she had become over so many years, experiences, accomplishments.
 The woman staring back was no longer timid.
-Her eyes gleamed.
-She looked like someone who had rediscovered herself.
-I can’t believe I took that so far, that I laid there fully revealed, not hiding, not apologizing.
+She looked like someone who had fully rediscovered herself.
+I can’t believe I took that so far, she thought, that I laid there fully revealed, not hiding, not apologizing.
 I can’t believe I almost didn’t do this.

 When he thanks me for trusting him, my throat tightens.
 Because the truth is, I’m thankful for something even greater: that I finally trusted myself.